-- (1) This section applies to an existing registration in force immediately before 1 September 2006. - (2) On 1 September 2006, the registration is taken to have been given- - (a) under chapter 7; and - (b) despite section 142, for the remainder of its term unless it is cancelled earlier. - (3) In this section-
+- (1) This section applies to an existing registration in force immediately before 1 September 2006. - (2) On 1 September 2006, the registration is taken to have been given- - (a) under chapter 7; and existing registration means a registration, under the 1994 regulation, of an item of prescribed electrical equipment.